terrence0909/AI-Medicine-Inventory/README.md

 | **Phase 4:** Dashboard development          | Upcoming    |

 ## **Usage**
-Once the backend is live, youâll be able to:
+Once the backend is live, you'll be able to:
 - Access the system via a **web dashboard**
 - Use the **API to fetch inventory predictions**
 - Get **alerts on stock shortages**